docutils/docutils/prest/doc/src/directives.rst

    like HTML's ``<div>`` element.
 Do not use it only to group a sequence of elements, or you may get unexpected results.

-   If you happen to need a generic block-level container, please describe your use-case in an email to the Docutils-users_ mailing list.
+   If you need a generic block-level container, please use the container_ directive, described below.

-   .. _Docutils-users: ../../user/mailing-lists.html#docutils-users

 Compound paragraphs are typically rendered as multiple distinct text blocks, with the possibility of variations to emphasize their logical